A Multi-Wavelength Investigation of Dust and Stellar Mass Distributions in Galaxies: Insights from High-Resolution JWST Imaging: Data and sample selection

 \subsection{SMACS J0723.3-7327: An optimal field to initiate a new study of galaxy morphology}

 The sample examined in this study is selected from the background galaxies of the massive lensing cluster SMACS0723, which is located approximately 4.24 billion light-years away from us.
 The JWST observations used in this work were obtained as part of the Early Release Observations (ERO) program (ID 2736; PI: Pontoppidan, \citealt{Pontoppidan22}), and were released on July 14th, 2022, the high quality of the images and spectra of SMACS0723 have been obtained in particular with the instruments NIRCam and MIRI \citep{nircam1, miri1}.
-The data were retrieved from the Mikulski Archive for Space Telescopes (MAST).
+The data were retrieved from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute, the specific observations analyzed can be accessed via \dataset[DOI: 10.17909/35k9-w010]{https://doi.org/10.17909/35k9-w010}.

 SMACS0723 was previously observed with HST as part of the Reionization Lensing Cluster Survey program \citep[RELICS;][]{2019ApJ...884...85C,2020ApJ...889..189S}.
 The cluster's mass distribution creates a strong gravitational potential well that bends and focuses light from objects located behind it, resulting in brighter and distorted images.
 The background galaxies along the sightline, even though much further away than the cluster itself, are magnified by the gravitational lensing effect, allowing the study of those distant galaxies with increased resolution and greater details.
 In addition, lensing magnification can help overcome the effects of point spread function (PSF) by magnifying the shape and brightness of distant galaxies, allowing us to study their true morphology at sub-resolution scales.
 This magnification effect acts as a natural zoom lens, providing greater accuracy in observing the inner regions of a galaxy, which is particularly useful for our work as we aim to precisely locate the star formation regions within galaxies.
 Various studies have utilized gravitational lensing effects to investigate high-redshift galaxies \citep{zheng12, coe13, livermore17, yang22}.